bcgov/nr-forest-client/README.md

 ## Frontend

-The frontend is built in Vue3 composition api
+The frontend is built in Vue3 composition api, more info [here](frontend/README.md)

 ## Backend

-The backend is built in spring boot java with swagger
+The backend is built in Java 17 using Spring Boot 3.
+It is composed of multiple components, more info about the [backend here](backend/README.md), the [legacy](legacy/README.md) part that handles oracle connections and the [processor](processor/README.md) that handles the submission processing part.

+## Email templates

+For more info about the email templates, [click here](backend/docs/MAIL_FORMAT.md)

+## Automated End-to-End tests

+For automated end-to-end tests with cypress you can check [here](cypress/README.md).
+This is used to validate user journeys and some other cases.